 An interview with Dr. Laura Markham

-Raising Friends for Life – isn’t that what we hope for with siblings?
+Raising friends for life – isn’t that what we hope for with siblings?
 But on days when each kid seems to have it out for the other, this feels like a distant possibility.
 Thankfully we have a new great resource for making this a reality.

-I was lucky to interview Dr. Laura to ask about her new book and to ask about how to teach siblings to resolve conflicts.
+I was lucky to interview Dr. Laura to ask about her book and to ask about how to teach siblings to resolve conflicts.
 In this interview she’ll tell us the four key steps to teaching kids to problem solve and resolve conflicts together!

 Listen to the entire interview here – Dr. Laura walks us through an entire conflict, complete with ways a parent can respond to frustrated kids.

 You can also download the transcript here: Transcript of Happy Siblings Interview with Dr. Laura

 Basics of Teaching Conflict Resolution

 ::Get Calm:: – yeah, sometimes easier said than done.
 One thing that helps me is if I back up from the immediate situation and try to see the big picture, that this is an opportunity to teach conflict resolution skills that will benefit my kids the rest of their life.
 That and taking a lot of deep breaths. a lot.

 Describe the problem – In the recording Dr. Laura goes into this in much more depth, but a very important thing to note here is that you are gathering information from your kids and then restating the problem in a non-judgmental way.